This super healthy banana bread recipe is so moist and sweet, everyone is always shocked to find out it’s actually good for you!

 Instead, it replaces them with whole grains and good-for-you ingredients, adding extra potassium rich banana for natural sweetness.

 You may also like these Banana Oatmeal Cookies

 Simple whole grain banana bread

-If you have overripe bananas sitting on the counter and no idea how to use them up, this healthy banana bread is the perfect solution.
+If you have overripe bananas sitting on the counter and no idea how to use them up, this low calorie healthy banana bread is the perfect solution.